shopware/dive/README.md

 const dive = new DIVE(); // <-- instantiate DIVE
 ```

-D.I.V.E. supplies your application with a HTMLCanvasElement that it uses as a render target.
+DIVE supplies your application with a HTMLCanvasElement that it uses as a render target.
 After instantiating, you can use the supplied canvas within you frontend code to attach it to your DOM.

 ```ts
 const dive = new DIVE();